NCMIC's Statement on Telemedicine Support

 Posted in Coronavirus on Monday, March 23, 2020

-In this new and evolving environment, the profession will no doubt have to consider what the practice of chiropractic looks like, including the scope of practice and how treatment is provided.
+In this new and evolving environment, the profession will no doubt have to consider what practice looks like, including the scope of practice and how treatment is provided.
 As always, you will use clinical judgment (in conjunction with state and national regulations) to make decisions on what is best for your practice and your patients.
 You may decide that using alternative methods of virtual communication makes the most sense in your practice.

 Rest assured that your policy with NCMIC will continue to provide coverage to the scope of practice in your state today, tomorrow and always.